discordjs/guide/guide/popular-topics/intents.md

 ### Symptoms in version 12

-- Login times out if you try to fetch all members when starting your bot
 - Member caches are empty *(or only have very few entries)*
 - User cache is empty *(or has only very few entries)*
 - Fetching members times out